-Any misconduct arising through the assessment process must be reported to the Dean of the Schools for disciplinary purposes.
+Any misconduct arising through the assessment process must be reported to the Dean of the Respective Schools for disciplinary purposes.

-ARTICLE 35 Statistics
+Statistics

-NOVA School of Law and NOVA SBE annually publish statistics of examinations including respective pass rates.
+The schools annually publish statistics of examinations including respective pass rates.

+CHAPTER VI

-CHAPTER VI Dissertation, project work or internship report
+Dissertation, project work or internship report

-Procedure for appointing a supervisor or supervisors, conditions under which co-supervision is allowed and rules to be observed in supervision a) Whether they wish to prepare a dissertation, project work or an internship report, specifying as appropriate the subject of the dissertation, the nature and objectives of the project or the type and location of the internship; b) The name of a doctor in Law or Management who will supervise the dissertation, work of project or internship report, attaching the respective term of acceptance.
+Procedure for appointing a supervisor or supervisors, conditions under which co-supervision is allowed and rules to be observed in supervision

+- 1. When enrolling in the last semester of the course the student indicates: - a) Whether they wish to prepare a dissertation, a project work or an internship report, specifying as appropriate the subject of the dissertation, the nature and objectives of the project or the type and location of the internship; - b) The name of a doctor in Law or Management who will supervise the dissertation, work of project or internship report, attaching the respective term of acceptance.